codebar/tutorials/js/lesson1/tutorial.md

 }
 ```

 If you refresh the browser, you will notice that nothing is printed.
-This is because we must *call* our function in order for it to be evaluates and give us a result.
+This is because we must *call* our function in order for it to be evaluated and give us a result.

 ```js
 hello();